mveillon/statblasts/README.md

 The raw, unformatted data should be present in a folder called `data` at the root level.

-All seven pre-parsed csv files, downloaded from [here](http://web.archive.org/web/20250104174619/https://www.retrosheet.org/downloads/othercsvs.html), should be at the top level of `data`.
+All seven pre-parsed csv files, downloaded from [here](http://web.archive.org/web/20250104174619/https://www.retrosheet.org/downloads/othercsvs.html), should be in the `data/raw` folder.

+For reference, the schemas of the tables in `raw` are documented [here](https://web.archive.org/web/20250417190441/https://www.retrosheet.org/downloads/csvcontents.html).

 The `data` folder should also have folders called `build` and `publish`, which is where output tables should go.